mrcavalcanti/mosaicoo/docs/sources/administration/view-server/_index.md

 # View server information

-This setting contains information about tools that Grafana Server Admins can use to learn more about their Grafana servers.
+This setting contains information about tools that Mosaicoo Server Admins can use to learn more about their Mosaicoo servers.